Tfloow/UCLatence/README.md

 To know if a service is down simply go to the `/<service>` on the website.

 I am tracking and storing the last status in the JSON and only doing request every 5 minutes.

+## How to run it ?

+First, make sure to get the latest version of python (I am using 3.12). then follow these steps:

+1. `git clone git@github.com:Tfloow/UCLouvainDown.git` (*or fork it*)
+2. `pip install -r requirements.txt`
+3. `flask --app main run --host=0.0.0.0`

+### Explanation of the steps

+1. Clone the repo so you can get the code
+2. In the main directory, install all needed dependencies and the correct version without hassle in one command
+3. Run the app.
+It will host locally on your pc and you can access it through other devices connected on the same network as your pc

 ## Roadmap